 It’s been a true delight touring the world of gourmet coffee.
-Our search to find the top ten options took us through many notable options.
-As we whittled our list down to present you with only the best-tasting gourmet coffee, we kept factors that are important to connoisseurs in mind.
+Our search to find the top ten options took us through many notable luxurious coffees.
+As we whittled our list down to present you with only the best gourmet coffee, we kept factors that are important to connoisseurs in mind.

 The coffees on our list have made it here by being the tastiest, rarest, richest, and most aromatic options on the market.
 Wherever possible, we have also tried to include a few gourmet blends that will not completely blow up your budget.